Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

     - If you submit to the `standard` partition, were the node are in exclusive mode we recommend to use the `--mem=0` option, i.e., all  the memory on the node.
-    - If you use the small partition, we recommend you use `--mem-per-cpu=1750` or a lower value.
+    - If you use the small partition, we recommend you to use `--mem-per-cpu=1750` or a lower value.
 If you request more than 2GB/core then you will be billed for the memory according to the [billing policy][billing].